10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 If you still have the energy, then we would recommend doing a Sacred Valley Tour or going to the Rainbow Mountains.

-Sacred Valley
+Sacred Valley Tour

-Rainbow mountain or Palcoyo mountain
+Rainbow mountain or Palccoyo mountain Tour

 Take an evening flight on Day 8 or a morning flight on Day 9 to arrive in Lima.
 We would recommend staying in either Miraflores or Barranco.
 Both neighbourhoods are safe, beautifully situated along the coast, and have tons of entertainment.

-Barranco
+Discover Barranco

 Barranco is a Bohemian and artistic district filled with art galleries, colonial architecture, and charming restaurants.
 You can easily spend an afternoon roaming the street admiring the myriads of wonderful street art.